CAIP-27: Wallet Invoke Method JSON-RPC Method

 Simple Summary

-CAIP-27 defines a generic JSON-RPC method for routing method calls to a context defined by a valid scopeObject and a tagged with a sessionId for maintaining session continuity.
+CAIP-27 defines a JSON-RPC method for a decentralized application to invoke a targeted JSON-RPC method, marked for a specified target previously authorized by a valid scopeObject, and tagged with a sessionId for maintaining session continuity if applicable.

 Abstract

-This proposal has the goal to define a standard method for decentralization applications to request JSON-RPC methods from user agents (such as cryptocurrency wallets) directed to a given previously-authorized target network (such as a specific blockchain or consensus community within a protocol).
-It requires a valid scopeObject and a valid sessionId for interoperability and composability.
-These two properties MAY be inherited from a persistent session created by CAIP-25, but could also be used as part of session management mechanisms.
+This proposal has the goal of defining a standard method for decentralized applications to invoke JSON-RPC methods from decentralized applications directed to a given, previously-authorized target network.
+These “target networks” can include nodes of a specific blockchain (accessed via the user agent), the consensus community within a cryptographic protocol, or a user agent’s network-specific state.
+The JSON-RPC method is nested inside a JSON-RPC “envelope”, which takes as required argument a CAIP-2 identifier designating the target network, with an optional second argument for the sessionId of that session if applicable (see CAIP-316).
+These two properties MAY be inherited from a persistent session created by CAIP-25, but could also be used as part of other session management mechanisms.

 Motivation

-The motivation comes from the ambiguity that comes from interfacing with a multi-network agent (e.g. a cryptocurrency wallets which supports the same method on multiple chains in a namespace, or supports methods with the same name on multiple namespaces).
+This routing envelope avoids ambiguity when applications interface with a multi-chain agent (e.g. a cryptocurrency wallets which supports the same method on multiple chains in a given RPC namespace, or supports methods with the same name on multiple namespaces).

 Specification